aragaomateus/JavaPrograms/RestaurantPOS/README.md

 4. Option for "Current Orders": It acess the orders for the tables that have not paid yet.
    - Add order to the tab.
    - Remove item to the tab.
-   - Print a bil for the table.
+   - Print a bill for the table.
    - Close order.
 Enables the table to be used again.